microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/drive.md

 ## JSON representation

-Here is a JSON representation of a Drive resource.
+The following is a JSON representation of this resource.

 The **drive** resource is derived from [**baseItem**](baseitem.md) and inherits properties from that resource.